jjdblast/bigdata-pipeline_wiki/Home.md

 * The docker daemon within the boot2docker VirtualBox VM will broker all Docker calls from your local laptop to Docker

 ## Download the Docker Image (~2GB) from the DockerHub Registry

+TODO:  Change this command to pull from the USB repository?

 ```
 macosx-laptop$ docker pull fluxcapacitor/pipeline
 ```

 ### Verify that the docker image has been downloaded
 ```